+Typical TSP users are responsible for the command and control functions critical to management of, and response to, national security and civil emergencies.
 There are five broad categories that serve as guidelines for determining whether a circuit or telecommunications service is eligible for priority provisioning or restoration.
-Telecommunications Service Priority (TSP) service user organizations may be in the federal, state, local, or tribal governments; critical infrastructure sectors in industry; non-profit organizations that perform critical national security and emergency preparedness (NS/EP) functions; or foreign governments.
-Typical TSP service users are responsible for the command and control functions critical to management of and response to NS/EP situations, particularly during the first 24 to 72 hours following an event.
+TSP service user organizations may be federal, state, local, or tribal governments; public safety and emergency responders; industry partners responsible for maintaining the Nation’s critical infrastructure; non-profit organizations that perform critical national security and emergency preparedness (NS/EP) functions; or foreign governments.
+Typical TSP service users are responsible for the command and control functions critical to management of and response to national security and civil emergencies.

 Essential Service Criteria for TSP